Dirac-type conditions for spanning bounded-degree hypertrees: Embedding large hypertrees

 The proof of \cref{lem:embedding} proceeds by separating the input $T$ in $T_1$ induced by the first $\ell+k-1$ layers, which we call the ``trunk of $T$'', and the remaining $T_2 = T \setminus T_1$, which we call the ``crown of $T$''.

-The proof separates in three steps.
+The proof is separated into three steps.
 In the first step, we will prepare the host graph $H$ for the embedding.
 This will be done by removing non-extensible edges, or edges with undesirable codegree properties from $H[W_1, \dotsc, W_k]$ to get to a `cleaned' subgraph $H' \subseteq H$, and finding a suitable ordering of the clusters $W_1, \dotsc, W_k$ so that the final embedding satisfies the required properties.
 In a second step, we will apply \refandname{lemma:embeddingtrunk} to embed the trunk $T_1$.
-In the third and final step we extend the embedding of $T_1$ to an embedding of the whole tree, which is done using \refandname{lem:emb extension}.
+In the third and final step we extend the embedding of $T_1$ to an embedding of the whole tree, which is done using \refandname{proposition:emb extension}.
 Now come the details.